 When featured snippets launched in 2014, it was to help improve user experiences on Google.
-The challenge is that three later, many businesses still do not take advantage of this free marketing tool.
+The challenge is that three later, many businesses still do not take advantage of this online marketing tool.

-That is why we did a Q&A below to help you understand and use this feature for your business.
+That is why we did a QnA below to help you understand and use this feature for your business.

 Featured Snippets are the Answer Boxes you see at the top of many Google searches.
 Unlike previous answer boxes Google added in 2012, these answers come from third party websites.